dreamos82/Dreamos64/docs/Building.md

 They  are stored compressed as `.gz` files, before using them with dreamos make sure to uncompress it.
 Then it has to be copied in the `$FONTS` folder and renamed as `default.psf`

-If curious to know the version of the psf used, or explore the psf there is a handy tool for linux called _gdbfed_ to tinker with the fonts.
+If curious to know the version of the psf used, or explore the psf there is a handy tool for linux called _gbdfed_ to tinker with the fonts.
 The sources are available [here](https://github.com/andrewshadura/gbdfed)

 ## Compilation